Louis Diat: Childhood

 Diat was born in 1885 in France, where his father managed a shoe store.
 During the summer, when Diat and his siblings desired a cold snack, Diat's mother Annette often poured milk into leftover potato-and-leek soup (potage bonne femme).

 At age five, Diat learned to cook.
 At age eight, he awoke early before school to cook soup.
 He observed the cooking of his mother and grandmother.
 His mother taught him tarts, while his grandmother demonstrated how to broil chicken over charcoal.
-By age 13, Diat resolved to become a chef, and by 14, he entered into an apprenticeship in a Moulins patisserie.
+By age 13, Diat resolved to become a chef, and by 14, he entered into an apprenticeship in a patisserie in nearby Moulins.

 Culinary profession

 At 18, he spent tours of duty at Paris' Hôtel Le Bristol Paris and L'Hotel Du Rhin.
 Diat was appointed chef potager (soup chef) in 1903 at Hôtel Ritz Paris.
 In 1906, at 21, he transferred to The Ritz Hotel London, where he held the same position and also aided the main sauce maker.
 At both locations, Diat was coached by founder César Ritz.

 On October 8, 1910, aged 25, Diat immigrated to New York, becoming the chef of Carlton House on 23 October 1910 and about 7 weeks later the head chef of the newly opened Ritz-Carlton in Manhattan.
 The first week of November, Diat applied to be a citizen of the United States.
 Diat served as the chef de cuisine at the Ritz-Carlton's roof-garden restaurant.
 Auguste Escoffier oversaw the inauguration of the restaurant.
 Diat invented a novel recipe every summer for the sultry climate.

 [A] tall, slim, handsome man with thick gray hair and wide, bushy eyebrows.
 He was a master in the kitchen who was always willing to stop cooking long enough to talk about it in an interpretive and fascinating manner.